oSoWoSo/disroot-howto/pages/02.nextcloud/03.sync-with-your-cloud/03.Android/calendars-contacts-and-tasks/docs.md

 ![](nextcloud_davdroid2.jpeg)

-After you setup your account you need to select which calendars and address books you want to sync from disroot to your android device.
+After you setup your account, you need to select which calendars and address books you want to sync from disroot to your android device.
 Press the big orange button with the account name.

 ![](nextcloud_davdroid3.jpeg)